epw/consensus/Consensus Book.md

 ##### Hidden in Plain Sight

-At the beginning of the session, roll +Charm.
+At the beginning of the session, roll +Within.
 On a 10+ hold 3, on a 7-9 hold 2, on a miss hold 1.
 Spend a hold to negate one of the negative tags of your Source for a scene.
+(This could simply mean the negative tags aren't interfering for whatever reason, or it could be because of something you did, magical or mundane.
+Narrate as appropriate.)

-##### Shock and Awe
+##### Terror and Wonder

 When you take this move, you may note one moderate shift (on par with a major technological breakthrough), or two tiny shifts you are attempting to make in the Consensus.
-Start a Consensus Shift Status Track (Only one, even if you chose two tiny shifts) When you **do rending magic (that directly relates to your intended Consensus Shift) in front of a large group of witnesses**, take 3 discord and roll +Will and advance your Consensus Shift Status Track.
+Start a Consensus Shift Status Track (Only one, even if you chose two tiny shifts) When you **do rending magic (that directly relates to your intended Consensus Shift) in front of a large group of witnesses**, take 3 discord and roll +Dynamic and advance your Consensus Shift Status Track.
 On a 10+, advance your Consensus Shift Status Track again.
 On a 7-9, choose 1:

 * You are not immediately sucked into a Reality Bubble